The NuQuatic Technology

 A NOVEL TECHNOLOGY PLATFORM

-The novelty behind NuQuatic’s ADVANTAGE™ process is the use of our proprietary and patented process using an aluminum adsorbent that is continuously recycled within the process to capture and remove PFAS from a source water.
-The presence of aluminum improves removal efficiency over competing separation technologies and enables treatment of water with high organic co-contaminants for which competing adsorption technologies are not cost-effective.
+The novelty behind NuQuatic’s proprietary and patented ADVANTAGE™ process is the use of an aluminum adsorbent that is continuously recycled within the process to capture and remove PFAS from a source water.
+The presence of aluminum uniquely introduced into the treatment stream improves removal efficiency over alternative separation technologies and enables treatment of water with high organic co-contaminants for which competing adsorption technologies are not cost-effective.
 The recycling of a non-toxic adsorbent provides significant cost savings and enables treatment of high concentration PFAS waters.
-Integration of an electrolytic destruction provides a pathway to complete on-stie management that is cost effective.
+Integration of an electrolytic destruction process step provides a pathway to complete on-site management that is cost effective.

 Effective

-Polyfluorinated compounds or PFAS are highly persistent and toxic substances that have been incorporated into numerous industrial products and require removal to extremely low concentrations to meet regulatory criteria which has proven difficult at an acceptable cost.
-The ADVANTAGE process has been proven can meet PFAS MCLs even for complex waters containing co-contaminants without pre-treatment cost-effectively.
+Polyfluorinated compounds or PFAS are highly persistent toxic substances that have been incorporated into numerous industrial products which require removal to extremely low concentrations to meet regulatory criteria.
+PFAS remediation solutions to date have not demonstrated capability to affordably treat PFAS.
+The ADVANTAGE™ process, without the necessity of expensive pre-treatment processing, has been proven to meet PFAS MCLs even for complex waters containing co-contaminants cost-effectively.
 As a result, our technology enables responsible parties to protect public health and enhance the well-being of individuals and families.

 Scalable

-The process relies on proven equipment used at large scale in water treatment that is configured and operated under unique conditions.
+The ADVANTAGE™ process relies on conventional equipment used at a commercial scale in water treatment that is configured and operated under unique conditions.

 Sustainable

 We believe in responsible waste management.
 Our proprietary technology minimizes waste generation by removing and destroying PFAS within the treatment system, eliminating the need to transport concentrated PFAS to an off-site location for destruction or disposal.
-The process offers a complete solution that requires less energy than competing destruction technologies alone.
+Apart from logistical energy savings, the ADVANTAGE™ process is designed and engineered to offer a complete PFAS treatment solution at an energy consumption profile that is a fraction of just the destruction process of competing technologies alone.

 Affordable